-Individual residential dwellings (1) Flats & maisonettes (2) Sheltered accommodation (2) 1 space per bedroom 1 space per unit 1 space per 5 units Notes: curtilage of the residential dw be of a suitable size to accom should normally be provided within the velling.
-Where a garage is provided it should imodate the required cycle parking provision. be provided as a secure communal facility inot available.
+Individual residential dwellings (1) Flats & maisonettes (2) 1 space per bedroom 1 space per unit Notes: curtilage of the residential dw be of a suitable size to accom should normally be provided within the velling.
+Where a garage is provided it should modate the required cycle parking provision, be provided as a secure communal facility not available.